Arksine/moonraker/docs/configuration.md

 depeding on your OS the mpjepg-streamer config file location differ:
 - MainsailOS: /boot/mainsail.txt
 - FluiddPI: 	/boot/fluiddpi.txt

+NOTE:   /boot is owned by root and can not editet as pi user!
+        To edit it use ``sudo nano /boot/mainsail.txt`` via ssh or plug your sd card into your pc and edit it there.

 mjpeg-streamer options see:
 https://github.com/jacksonliam/mjpg-streamer/blob/master/mjpg-streamer-experimental/plugins/input_uvc/README.md